ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 4. Attestation logs may be formatted according to the Canonical Event Log format {{Canonical-Event-Log}}, although other specialized formats may be used.

-5. Quotes are retrieved from the TPM according to TCG TAP Information Model {{TAP}}.
+5. Quotes are retrieved from the TPM according to the TCG TAP Information Model {{TAP}}.
 While the TAP IM gives a protocol-independent description of the data elements involved, it's important to note that quotes from the TPM are signed inside the TPM, so must be retrieved in a way that does not invalidate the signature, as specified in {{I-D.ietf-rats-yang-tpm-charra}}, to preserve the trust model.
 (See {{security-cons}} Security Considerations).

 6. Reference Integrity Measurements may be encoded as CoSWID tags, as defined in the TCG RIM document {{RIM}}, compatible with NIST IR 8060 {{NIST-IR-8060}} and the IETF CoSWID draft {{I-D.ietf-sacm-coswid}}.
 See {{RIM-section}}.